-You should not be doing that on the keto diet.
+You really don't need to do that on the keto diet.

-When you begin producing ketones and burning body fat for energy, it is quite easy to feel full and satisfied eating just a couple of meals per day.
+When you begin producing ketones and burning body fat for energy, it is easy to feel full and satisfied eating just a few meals daily.

 Once your body becomes keto-adapted, you will stop feeling hungry because your body has a readily accessible store of energy in the form of stored body fat.

-If you eat beyond the body’s requirements, you will use more of the fat from food than the fat from your body for energy.
+If you eat beyond your body’s requirements, you will use more of the fat from food than the fat from your body for energy.

-You will also be taking in more carbs and proteins, with the possibility that they may throw you out of ketosis.
+You will also be consuming more protein, with the possibility that it may knock you out of ketosis.

-To overcome this keto newbie mistake, you have got to get out of the programmed eating trap (breakfast, lunch, dinner) and really start listening to your body.
+To overcome this keto newbie mistake, you must get out of the programmed eating trap (breakfast, lunch, dinner) and really start listening to your body.

 If you are eating something out of a packet, tip it out and place it on a napkin.
-That way you won’t feel as if you have to finish the packet off.
+That way, you won’t feel like you have to finish the packet.

-If you are sticking to the keto regimen of low carbs, moderate proteins and high fats, you will show fasting blood sugar count of between 70 and 80 grams.
+If you stick to the keto regimen of a low-carb, moderate protein, and high-fat diet, you will show a fasting blood sugar count of between 70 and 80 grams.